medplum/medplum/README.md

 Copyright &copy; Medplum 2022

-FHIR &reg; is a registered trademark of HL7.
+FHIR&reg; is a registered trademark of HL7.

-SNOMED &reg; is a registered trademark of the International Health Terminology Standards Development Organisation.
+SNOMED&reg; is a registered trademark of the International Health Terminology Standards Development Organisation.

+LOINC&reg; is a registered trademark of Regenstrief Institute, Inc.

-DICOM &reg; is the registered trademark of the National Electrical Manufacturers Association (NEMA).
+DICOM&reg; is the registered trademark of the National Electrical Manufacturers Association (NEMA).